Part I - Installing and setting up the CLI and Magnolia

 The set command creates the JAVA_HOME environment variable and sets its value to the JDK directory.
 The command is executed when Magnolia starts.

-For Mac, you need to download or update to Java 11 or higher.
+For Mac, you need to download or update to Java {base-java-version} or higher.
 After reviewing and agreeing to the terms of the license agreement, download the file, then double-click it to launch the installation wizard and follow the installation instructions.

 The installation directory varies from one Linux system to another.
 On Debian-based distributions, JREs or JDKs are usually installed in /usr/lib/jvm/.